OjeWilliams/PGEXERCISES/codes/Aggregation.md

 ```

 \
-18.Produce a count of the number of recommendations each member has made.
-Order by member ID.
+18.Produce a list of members (including guests), along with the number of hours they've booked in facilities, rounded to the nearest ten hours.
+Rank them by this rounded figure, producing output of first name, surname, rounded hours, rank.
+Sort by rank, surname, and first name.

 ```

 ```